Genusbiz/docs/developers/defining-an-app-model/data/object-class/modify-an-object-or-identifier-domain/data-provider.md

 *   (CompanyB)SalesData

 ## Aging property
 Property used to check if a cached object is outdated, e.g. a property which stores the last date an object was modified.
 If an object is outdated, the cache is updated with values stored in the database.

+> [!NOTE]
-It is highly recommended to specify an aging property in order to reduce concurrency errors.
-The cache is always updated before an edit operation is allowed to start.
+> It is highly recommended to specify an aging property in order to reduce concurrency errors.
+If an object is outdated, the cache is always synchronized with values stored in the database before an edit operation is allowed to start.

 ## Read all on first accesss
 Select this option to read all objects from the Object Class into memory in a single operation the first time data are requested.
 At a later point, if a reference to the object class is found and the referenced object is not in memory, an attempt is made to read the referenced object.